Vicki Gunvalson May Have Been Demoted From Housewife On ‘RHOC’ After All

 As previously reported by The Inquisitr, Andy Cohen also shut down the rumors that Lodge and Gunvalson got engaged to help her stick around on the show.

 Still, whether her engagement was for show or not, Gunvalson’s role on the franchise may not be secure.
-Fans may have to wait until the show premieres to see whether the reality star will be around full or part time as Bravo has declined to comment on the situation.
+Fans may have to wait until the show premieres to see whether the reality star will be around full or part time, as Bravo has declined to comment on the situation.